 Existing and rising inequalities pose fundamental challenges to European societies and economies.
 The increasing gap between rich and poor, exacerbated by the recent financial and economic crises, is a key concern.
 The NORFACE transnational research programme on “Dynamics of Inequality Across the Life-course: structures and processes” focuses on the complex and highly intertwined sources of inequalities in contemporary societies, and their consequences.

+“Dynamics of Inequality Across the Life-course: structures and processes” (acronym: DIAL) is the fourth major transnational research programme of NORFACE.
 The European Commission is providing top-up funding via an ERA-NET Cofund grant to this joint research programme.

-This programme has three major objectives:
+The DIAL programme (2016-2021) has three major objectives:

-- To advance globally excellent theoretical and methodological research on dynamics of inequality across the life-course which may be multi-disciplinary, inter-disciplinary and comparative, and which builds synergistically on a pan-European basis.
+- To advance globally excellent theoretical and methodological research on dynamics of inequality across the life-course which may be multi-disciplinary, inter-disciplinary and comparative, and which builds synergistically on a pan-European basis;

-- To motivate and support excellence and capacity building for research on dynamics of inequality across the life-course on a cross-national basis throughout the NORFACE countries.
+- To motivate and support excellence and capacity building for research on dynamics of inequality across the life-course on a cross-national basis throughout the NORFACE countries;

 - To develop understanding and promote research-based knowledge and insight into dynamics of inequality across the life-course for issues of societal, practical and policy relevance, with theoretical foundations but worked on jointly with relevant users and experts.